 Back in 2008, I managed the preparation of the 33ft an Sulaire for open water sailing and skippered on her passage from Stornoway, round the top of Scotland, to join the Moray Firth Flotilla.

 Knut and Isabella Fortuna (from an Sulaire)

-In 2010 he skippered on voyages to celebrate Jubilee's 75th birthday.
-She was returned to her home Port of Ness.
-As the last sailing sgoth Niseach to visit the island of Suile Sgeir, she was sailed back to that Island, with the writer Robert Macfarlane aboard.
-After returning to Ness, she was sailed on to Stromness, Orkney to make links with the Orkney Yole Association before a return voyage to Stornoway in October.
+2010 was the year sgoth Jubilee turned 75 years of age.
+A team of us sailed her home to Port of Ness.
+As the last sailing sgoth Niseach to visit Sula Sgeir, she was sailed back to that Island, with the writer Robert Macfarlane aboard.
+After returning to Ness, another group joined me to sail on to Stromness, Orkney.
+We formed links with the Orkney Yole Association before a return voyage to Stornoway in October.
 The Sula Sgeir voyage is documented in Rob's book The Old Ways, to follow an account of our journey to the Shiants in the 18ft Broad Bay.
 My own accounts of navigating both Jubilee and Broad Bay form part of Waypoints.

-Ian's own sloop, El Vigo, a 33ft Robert Clark design, has taken part in many arts projects.
+El Vigo, the33ft Robert Clark design, has taken part in many arts projects.
 Her own voyages have included a transit of Limfjord in Denmark and a non-stop North Sea crossing from Thyboren to Stornoway via the Pentland Firth.
 A detail of the chart used for the limfjorden passage, and a retelling of a story from that area, was the basis of a third photo-polymer print made with Emmanuelle Waeckerlé and Highland Print studio.
 The story was told to Alex Patience who responded with a version in Doric.
 These voyages will be fully described in Transits, a non-fiction book which could follow on from Waypoints.